Mono Couple becomes Poly Couple

 She did make a valid point about it being a little irresponsible of them to "trigger you and release you into the world".

-But if you are ok enough staying with Jason and going to work and coparenting?
-Just rough?
-That's to be expected.
+But if you are okay enough staying with Jason, going to work and coparenting, but it's just rough, that's to be expected.
 This IS rough.

 Be kind to yourself.
 This whole thing is still being measured in DAYS.
-Not even a week yet since the therapist held up her hand and said "Stop.
+It's not even beem a week yet since the therapist held up her hand and said "Stop.
 This is abuse."

-When you can measure the time from that appt in months, after doing more of your health plan, separating plan, etc?
-Some of it will feel less ugh even if there is still more to go as you uncouple and detangle from Spitfire.
+When you can measure the time from that appointment in months, after doing more of your health plan, separating plan, etc., some of it will feel less ugh, even if there is still more to go as you uncouple and detangle from Spitfire.

 Baby steps.

 Going into the world?
 That's kinda what you do.
-You go to a therapy appt, live life, go to the next appt.
+You go to a therapy appointment, live life, go to the next appointment.

 Last edited:

-Your right.
+You're right.
 I do need my own bank account that she doesn't have access to.
 However, that bank works with my job.
 The account is specific to my type of work.
-If anything, I need to reclaim that account and setup something else for joint finances, which is an incredible amount of work but needs to be done.
+If anything, I need to reclaim that account and set up something else for joint finances, which is an incredible amount of work, but needs to be done.
 She has not been fair with the money.

 It's really hard to separate which thoughts are me and which thoughts are the product of our relationship.
 I don't want to put too much faith in my anger because I've seen how that can go too far.
 I'm constantly afraid I'm too angry at the situation so I default to ...
 I don't know what.
 It's probably helplessness.
 But I do carry a lot of righteous anger that I don't want to let push me over the line and into the wrong.